diogro/expressionVariance-manuscript/main.md

 The red and blue ticks at the bottom of [@fig:sd_corr]D show the positions on the standard deviation distributions of the least and most variable genes in our variation rank.

-__Modeling across study SD correlations:__ To characterize the drivers of across study similarity, we directly model the correlations across studies using a mixed effect linear model [@Dias2021-wk; @Dias2021-hb].
+__What drives differences in gene expression variation?:__ To characterize the drivers of across study similarity, we directly model the correlations across studies using a mixed effect linear model [@Dias2021-wk; @Dias2021-hb].
 In this mode, we use study, sampled tissue and study origin as predictors of the pairwise correlations (see Methods).
 This modeling ([@fig:corr_model]) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a similar increase in the average correlation ([@fig:corr_model]C).
 Since these two sources are independent, this effect on the similarities could be due to the quality of the data coming from these two large projects.